adtzlr/matadi/README.md

 ![Lab experiments(Neo-Hooke)](https://raw.githubusercontent.com/adtzlr/matadi/main/docs/images/plot_lab-nh.svg)

-Unstable states of deformation can be indicated
+Unstable states of deformation can be indicated as dashed lines with the stability argument `lab.plot(data, stability=True)`.
+This checks if
+a) the volume ratio is greater zero,
+b) the slope of stress vs. stretch and
+c) the sign of the resulting stretch from a small superposed force in one direction.

 ## Hints
 Please have a look at [casADi's documentation](https://web.casadi.org/).
 It is very powerful but unfortunately does not support all the Python stuff you would expect.
 For example Python's default if-else-statements can't be used in combination with symbolic conditions (use `math.if_else(cond, if_true, if_false)` instead).